KeetaphatThongdee/Python-Aimtracker/README.md

 once you done you can execute the code and it will work for you.
 You must change the pos and the rgb color code also.
+If you want it to stop working you should press 'p' and it should stop working for you.
 You can try with these following games:
 #magic tile game
 # first X:  508 Y:  660
 # second X:  625 Y:  649
 # third X:  723 Y:  648
 # fourth X:  826 Y:  647
+#rgb (0, 0, 0)
 #for this https://www.agame.com/game/magic-piano-tiles game have fun:) (the pos might not be accurate)

 #piano tiles 2